Defining Gale-Force Winds And How They Are Formed

 Cape Town is just one example of this phenomenon that takes place in coastal regions all over the world.
 San Francisco is also famous for its strong gale-force winds during the summer months.

-Here also, a combination of relief and the big contrast in ocean & land temperatures is also responsible for these strong winds.
-Especially in the San Francisco Bay Area, wind funnel through at the Golden Gate, reaching gale force speeds with gusts of up to 64 km/h (40 mph).
+Here also, a combination of terrain and the large contrast in ocean & land temperatures is responsible for these strong winds.
+Especially in the San Francisco Bay Area, wind funnels through at the Golden Gate, reaching gale-force speeds with gusts of up to 64 km/h (40 mph).

 Conclusion

-As you would have been able to conclude from this article, gale-force winds (or simply gales) are not winds specifically associated with any particular weather system.
+As you can conclude from this article, gale-force winds (or simply gales) are not specifically associated with any particular weather system.

-Rather, winds are classified as gale force winds mainly because of the speed at which they are traveling.
-(Not where they take place or how they are formed.)
+Rather, winds are classified as gale-force winds mainly because of the speed at which they are traveling, and not where they take place or how they are formed.

-Therefore as already stated earlier, winds measuring between 7 and 10 on the Beaufort Scale, indicating wind speeds of between 50 and 102 km/h (32 - 63 mph), are all considered to be gale-force winds.
+Therefore, as already stated, winds measuring between 7 and 9 on the Beaufort Scale, indicating wind speeds of between 62–88 km/h (38–55 mph), are all considered to be gale-force winds.

-We also touched on how these winds are generated, as well as briefly touching on the origins of the term to better understand its use.
+We also touched on how these winds are generated and on the origins of the term to better understand its use.

 Until next time, keep your eye on the weather!